Ydhb3q2lG6E

 The direction can also be negative:

-The curve can approach from any side (such as from above or below for a horizontal asymptote),
+The curve can approach from either side (such as from above or below for a horizontal asymptote),

 or may actually cross over (possibly many times), and even move away and back again.